dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 (cons 1 2) ==> (1 .
 2)

 The two values in a cons cell are called the CAR and the CDR after the names of the functions used to access them.
 At the dawn of time, these names were mnemonic, at least to the folks implementing the first Lisp on an IBM 704.
 But even then they were just lifted from the assembly mnemonics used to implement the operations.
-However, it's not all bad that these names are somewhat meaningless--when considering individual cons cells, it's best to think of them simply as an arbitrary pair of values without any particular semantics.
+However, it's not all bad that these names are somewhat meaningless -- when considering individual cons cells, it's best to think of them simply as an arbitrary pair of values without any particular semantics.
 Thus:

 (car (cons 1 2)) ==> 1 (cdr (cons 1 2)) ==> 2

-Both CAR and CDR are also SETFable places--given an existing cons cell, it's possible to assign a new value to either of its values.3
+Both CAR and CDR are also SETFable places -- given an existing cons cell, it's possible to assign a new value to either of its values.3

 (defparameter *cons* (cons 1 2)) *cons* ==> (1 .
 2) (setf (car *cons*) 10) ==> 10 *cons* ==> (10 .
 2) (setf (cdr *cons*) 20) ==> 20 *cons* ==> (10 .
 20)

 Because the values in a cons cell can be references to any kind of object, you can build larger structures out of cons cells by linking them together.
 Lists are built by linking together cons cells in a chain.
 The elements of the list are held in the CARs of the cons cells while the links to subsequent cons cells are held in the CDRs.
-The last cell in the chain has a CDR of NIL, which--as I mentioned in Chapter 4--represents the empty list as well as the boolean value false.
+The last cell in the chain has a CDR of NIL, which -- as I mentioned in Chapter 4 -- represents the empty list as well as the boolean value false.

 This arrangement is by no means unique to Lisp; it's called a singly linked list.
 However, few languages outside the Lisp family provide such extensive support for this humble data type.